-This section of the report identifies the specific talents and behavior Samantha brings to the job.
-By looking at these statements, one can identify her role in the organization.
-The organization can then develop a system to capitalize on her particular value and make her an integral part of the team.
+This section of the report identifies the specific talents and behavior Samuel brings to the job.
+By looking at these statements, one can identify his role in the organization.
+The organization can then develop a system to capitalize on his particular value and make him an integral part of the team.

+- ✓ Thinks big.

+- ✓ Self-starter.

+- ✓ Forward-looking and future-oriented.

+- ✓ Ability to change gears fast and often.

+- Accomplishes goals through people.

-- Self-starter. - Forward-looking and future-oriented. - Ability to change gears fast and often. - Ability to handle many activities and customers at one time. - ✓ Usually makes decisions with the bottom line in mind. - Creative in her approach to solving problems and selling.
+- Usually makes decisions with the bottom line in mind.

+- ✓ Will join organizations to represent the company.

+- Sense of urgency.